 As Kolar and other review providers I've talked to have mentioned, determining when you are going to take each section of the CPA exam will help you map out your study plan.
-You are allowed four time windows per year to take the CPA exam, and you can find out what each of those testing windows are on PICPA's website at www.picpa.org/workyourway.
+[The CPA Exam is offered year-round as part of the continuous testing model adopted in 2020.]
 Each part of the exam is taken separately.
 They are, in no particular order, Auditing and Attestation, Business Environment and Concepts (BEC for short), Regulation, and Financial Accounting and Reporting (also known as FAR).

 Now, you may be wondering, “Which section of the exam do I take first?”
 Some say it's entirely up to the individual, but our research suggests students should consider taking Financial Accounting and Reporting first.
 According to a survey that the PICPA conducted among successful CPA candidates in Pennsylvania, 45 percent indicated Financial Accounting and Reporting was the most challenging section of the exam.
 Recognizing that, CPA exam review providers such as Roger Philipp from Roger CPA Review recommended prioritizing that section.